"Radical simply means

 so on.
 For more examples please see our project page.

 We primarily work with people in the American South who have low opportunities and resources.
 We believe that dominant cultures create false narratives that pathologize the poor as the architects of their own harm to justify the extraction of wealth from marginalized peoples.
 The Root Cause Research Center focuses on challenging dominant institutional narratives and developing counter-maps in response to those narratives, with a particular focus on racial capitalism, racial banishment, and the criminalization and capitalization of poverty.
 Our work is rooted in scholar Ananya Roy’s concept of “a world with many souths.”
 We believe the conditions in the US South are an extension of plantation capitalism and are connected to the global south.
 Our research holds space for the radical traditions of subversive intellectualism, abolitionism, and militant research as fields of study in scholarly work.
 Critical to these traditions are the concepts of 1) Visibility, 2) Recognition, and 3) Representation.

 We are focused on the US south because our cities and rural areas share similar problems and have faced violent retaliation in building institutionalized local power.
 Our approach is to let the people most impacted by policy problems be the ones coming up with the strategies for change.
 Instead of a “think tank” where a bunch of scholars comes up with solutions, we want to train and work with the people impacted to identify the problems, research the best solutions, and build local collective power.
-Our belief is that the “root cause” of most policy challenges is best known by the people impacted—and that any transformative change will be lead by them.
+Our belief is that the “root cause” of most policy challenges is best known by the people impacted—and that any transformative change will be led by them.

-Data Equity is about creating an opportunity for all to reach their full potential by directly addressing systemic oppression.
+Equity is about creating an opportunity for all to reach their full potential by directly addressing systemic oppression.
 We do that by being: